Mobile Legends: Bang Bang: Mobile Legends: Bang Bang Professional League (MPL)

+On 22 October 2024, MPL has made history becoming the first ever e-sports event to reached 1 billion hours of watching time, beating out its closest rivals such as League of Legends Worlds and League of Legends Champions Korea (LCK).

-Regional tournaments
+International tournaments

+Mobile Legends: Bang Bang Mid Season Cup

 The first official esports competition held by Moonton was the Mobile Legends: Bang Bang Southeast Asia Cup (MSC) in 2017.
 It is an annual Mobile Legends: Bang Bang esports tournament in Southeast Asia.
 The tournament consists of different teams from different countries in Southeast Asia such as Malaysia, Philippines, Indonesia, Thailand & Singapore (since 2017), Vietnam and Myanmar (since 2018), Cambodia and Laos (since 2019), and Middle East and North Africa region (since 2022).
 In 2017, teams were chosen only through a series of local qualifiers.
 However, starting 2018, participants were invited through local qualifiers and the top two teams from Southeast Asian countries with established Mobile Legends: Bang Bang Professional Leagues.